Working During Cancer Treatment

 - The kind of work you do

 What you can do and whether you will need to limit how much you do will depend on how you feel during treatment.
-Some people with cancer are able to go to work and do their usual everyday things while they get treatment.
+Some people with cancer can still go to work and do their usual everyday tasks while they get treatment.
 Others find that they need more rest or just feel too sick to do much.
 Your doctor may also want you to limit some of your activities.

 Still, many people are able to keep working while they’re getting cancer treatment.
 Some people work their usual full-time schedules.
 Some work the same schedules with special conditions, like being closer to the office bathroom so it’s easier to deal with side effects.
 Others need a less demanding schedule, like taking extra days off or even working part time for a while.

+The willingness and ability of your workplace to accommodate any special needs you might have will affect your success at working during treatment.
 Talk with your employer about what you might need at this time.
-Under federal and state laws, some employers may be required to allow you to work a flexible schedule to meet your treatment needs.
+Under federal and state laws, some employers may be required to let you work a flexible schedule to meet your treatment needs.
 See our documents called the Americans With Disabilities Act and the Family and Medical Leave Act to learn more.
-You can get them by calling us at 1-800-227-2345, or you can read them online at www.cancer.org.
+You can get them by calling us at 1-800-227-2345, or read them online at www.cancer.org.

 Some of your co-workers will react to your cancer diagnosis and absences with understanding and offers to help.
 Others may feel uncomfortable around you.
 Some people may be reminded of a loved one’s time with cancer.
 Many find cancer an unpleasant reminder of their own mortality.
 Some co-workers may resent that they had to take on extra duties on your treatment days.
-Others may ask intrusive questions about your health, or they might avoid you.
-Those you work with may react awkwardly out of a vague fear or uneasiness about cancer, thinking of cancer as some kind of lurking danger.
+Others may ask intrusive questions about your health and treatment, or they might avoid you.
+Those you work with may react awkwardly out of a vague fear or uneasiness, thinking of cancer as some kind of lurking danger.
 For more on dealing with these people, you may want to read our document, Talking With Friends and Relatives About Your Cancer.
-It also helps to think ahead about how you will handle the reactions of other people, and have a plan for what and how much you want to share.
+It also helps to think ahead about how you will handle other people’s reactions, and have a plan for what and how much you want to share.

 Tips for working while you are getting treatment

-It’s important to figure out how you will continue to work while you get cancer treatment.
-These tips might help you to better manage your time and work:
+It’s important to figure out how you will continue to work while you are being treated for cancer.
+These tips might help you better manage your time and work: